Facioscapulohumeral muscular dystrophy is a muscle weakness and loss of muscle tissue that gets worse over time.

 - Pulmonary function tests

-There is no known cure for facioscapulohumeral muscular dystrophy.
+Presently, facioscapulohumeral muscular dystrophy remains incurable.
 Treatments are given to control symptoms and improve quality of life.
 Activity is encouraged.
 Inactivity such as bedrest can make the muscle disease worse.

 Physical therapy may help maintain muscle strength.
 Other possible treatments include: